 Seeking a relationship.
 Looking for ways to connect with others.
 Looking for things in common.
 Being agreeable.
 Being pleasant, as a way to shield yourself.
 Letting people see you as social.
 A mask of cheerfulness.
 Leading with an artistic eye.
 Being able to see art everywhere.
 Being able to see commonalities everywhere.
 Grace.
 The ability to make others feel welcome.
 Graciousness.
 Gratitude.
 Being able to say thank you.
 Learning to accept a compliment.
-Learning to give a sincere compliment.
+Learning to give sincere compliments.
 Being able to share the spotlight.
 Making room for a cherished partner to join you on your journey.

 - Gustave Flaubert (author): Venus square ascendant

 - Charles Manson (cult leader, musician): Venus conjunct ascendant

 - Carmen Miranda (the Chiquita Banana Girl): Venus opposite ascendant